firebase/firebase-tools/src/frameworks/docs/nextjs.md

 1. Choose your hosting source directory.
 If this an existing Next.js app, the {{cli}} process completes, and you can proceed to the next section.
-1. Choose "Dynamic web hosting with web framework"
+1. Answer yes to "Do you want to use a web framework? (experimental)"
 1. Choose Next.js.

 ## Serve static content